 Graduates Attributes (GAs) form a set of individually assessable outcomes that are the components indicative of the graduate's potential to acquire competence to practice at the appropriate level.
-The GAs are exemplars of the attributes expected of a graduate from an accredited programme.
-The Graduate Attributes of the NBA for diploma programmes are as following:
+The GAs are exemplars of the attributes expected of a graduate of an accredited programme.
+The Graduate Attributes of the NBA are as following:

-1. Engineering Knowledge:

-Apply knowledge of mathematics, science, engineering fundamentals and core engineering specialisation to the defined and applied engineering procedures, processes, systems or methodologies.

-2. Problem Analysis:

-Identify, formulate, study literature, and analyse broadly-defined engineering problems in reaching substantiated conclusions using analytical tools appropriate to respective discipline or area of specialisation.

-3. Design/ development of solutions:

-Design solutions for broadly- defined engineering/technology problems and contribute to the design of systems, components or processes to meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

-4. Investigation:

-Conduct investigations of broadly-defined problems; locate, search and select relevant data from codes, databases and literature, design and conduct experiments to provide valid conclusions.

-5. Modern Tool Usage:

-Select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to broadly-defined engineering activities, with an understanding of the limitations.

-6. The Engineer and Society:

-Demonstrate understanding of the societal, health, safety, legal and cultural issues, and the consequent responsibilities relevant to engineering technology practice.

-7. Environment and Sustainability:

-Understand the impact of engineering/technology solutions in societal and environmental context, and demonstrate knowledge of, and need for sustainable development.

-8. Ethics:

-Understand and commit to professional ethics and responsibilities and norms of engineering technology practice.

-9. Individual and Team work:

-Function effectively as an individual, and as a member or leader in diverse technical teams.

-10. Communication:

-Communicate effectively on broadly-defined engineering activities with the engineering community and with society at large, by being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-11. Project Management and Finance:

-Demonstrate knowledge and understanding of engineering management principles and apply the same to one's own work, as a member and leader in a team and to manage projects in multidisciplinary environments.

-12. Life-long learning:

-Recognise the need for, and have the ability to engage in independent and life-long learning in specialised technologies.
+- 1. Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation for the solution of complex engineering problems. - 2.
+Problem analysis: Identify, formulate, research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - 3.
+Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for public health and safety, and cultural, societal, and environmental considerations. - 4.
+Conduct investigations of complex problems: The problems - that cannot be solved by straightforward application of knowledge, theories and techniques applicable to the engineering discipline. - that may not have a unique solution.
+For example, a design problem can be solved in many ways and lead to multiple possible solutions. - that require consideration of appropriate constraints/requirements not explicitly given in the problem statement. (like: cost, power requirement, durability, product life, etc.). - which need to be defined (modeled) within appropriate mathematical framework. - that often require use of modern computational concepts and tools.# - 5.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling to complex engineering activities, with an understanding of the limitations.

+(Different from most problems at the end of chapters in a typical text book that allow more or less simple and direct approach àSince this explains what is meant in more detail, could be put into training or supplementary material).

+(For example, in the design of an antenna or a DSP filter àExamples could be put into supplementary notes.)

+- 6. The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - 7.
+Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - 8.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - 9.
+Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - 10.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with the society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - 11.
+Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 12.
+Life-long learning: Recognise the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-The POs formulated for each programme by the institute must be consistent with the NBA's Graduate Attributes of diploma programme.
+The POs formulated for each programme by the institute must be consistent with the NBA's Graduate Attributes..
 The POs must foster the attainment of the PEOs.